rameezarshad/naukri-api/README.md

 This script is a hack for naukri.com apis https://www.naukri.com/.
 It updates the userprofile ('resume headline') at a random interval of 2 to 12 minutes

 # How it helps
 Updating the naukri.com's profile continously moves it to the top, which means more recruiters will be able to see your profile and contacts you.
-This open up the opportunity for you.

 # How to use
 Python 3.6 has to installed.